 This company stands for Organic Solutions for Conservation and Agricultural Results.
 It is a community service society formed for the purpose of making a difference in the lives of vulnerable members of society in Northern Zambia.
 The planting of exotic fruits and fast growing trees for fuel is only a short to medium term solution.
 Ongoing strategic and practical support is given, geared to strengthening communities at grassroots level, and improving living conditions, education and family livelihoods.

-Charity in Kasama, Zambia
+Charities, trusts and societies in Kasama, Zambia

 - Grass roots community project